 Template for time-sensitive offers (with emojis):

-🔥 30% OFF EVERYTHING - Ends Monday 11:59 PM → shop.example.com/flash-sale
+🔥 30% OFF everything until Monday 11:59 PM → shop.example.com/flash-sale

-✅ Free shipping on orders over $75 (no code needed)
+✅ Free shipping over $75 (no code)

 Template for time-sensitive offers (without emojis):

-LIMITED TIME: 30% off everything until Monday 11:59 PM → shop.example.com/flash-sale
+LIMITED TIME: 30% off until Monday 11:59 PM → shop.example.com/flash-sale

-Plus free shipping on orders over $75 (no code needed)
+Plus free shipping over $75 (no code)

 Template for product launches:

-🚀 New collection live - Limited quantities → shop.example.com/new-arrivals
+🚀 New collection live, limited quantities → shop.example.com/new-arrivals

 Early bird pricing ends this weekend